jdevfullstack-tutorials/github-desktop-workflow/README.md

 7. I will switch to master leaving the changes on that branch.
 Then I will fetch again and pull those recent changes.
 Done.
-I now have the synced local project from GitHub.
+I now have the synced local project.
 I start the next task.

 ## GitHub Desktop Workflow Summary
 fetch -> pull -> make changes -> create branch -> switch branch